Skip to content

 }

 After SDK initialization, use FTSdk.appendGlobalContext(globalContext), FTSdk.appendRUMGlobalContext(globalContext), FTSdk.appendLogGlobalContext(globalContext) to dynamically add tags.
-After setting, it takes effect immediately.
-Subsequently reported RUM or Log data will automatically include tag data.
-This usage method suits scenarios where data needs to be obtained later, for instance, tag data requiring network requests.
+After setting, it will take effect immediately.
+Subsequently, RUM or Log data will automatically include the tag data.
+This usage is suitable for scenarios where data is obtained with a delay, such as tag data obtained through network requests.

 FTSdk.init()